alloy-rs/book/vocs/docs/pages/getting-started/installation.md

 [Alloy](https://github.com/alloy-rs/alloy) consists of a number of crates that provide a range of functionality essential for interfacing with any Ethereum-based blockchain.

-The easiest way to get started is to add the `alloy` crate with the `full` feature flag from the command-line using Cargo:
+The easiest way to get started is to add the `alloy` crate from the command-line using Cargo:

 ```sh
 cargo add alloy